 Have a read through the information and click on the one that interests you for more detail and sample reports.
 If you are still unsure please do get in touch as we are happy to help.

-Comprehensive Stool Test – GI Effects
+Digestive Stool Test 1 Comprehensive – GI Effects

 This new health test offers the best of the the two stool tests we used to along with combining new technology for checking levels of 24 different types of bacteria.
 The is done via a new process called PCR.
 This works by checking the DNA of the bacteria and is fast becoming the world leader in ways to test for bacteria.